TokisanGames/Terrain3D/doc/docs/user_interface.md

 :target: ../_images/ui_tool_settings.jpg
 ```

+Many tool settings offer a slider with a fixed range, and an input box where you can manually enter a much larger setting.

+Most are self explanatory.
+See [Foliage Instancing](instancer.md) for specific details on its settings.

+On the right is the advanced menu.
+One noteworthy setting is `Jitter`, which is what causes the brush to spin while painting.
+Reduce it to zero if you don't want this.

-On the left, many tools offer a brush selection.
-If you wish to change them, you can do so in `addons/terrain_3d/brushes` using your OS folder explorer.
+Brushes can be edited in the `addons/terrain_3d/brushes` directory, using your OS folder explorer.
 The folder is hidden to Godot.
-These files are 100x100 alpha masks saved as EXR.
+The files are 100x100 alpha masks saved as EXR.
 Larger sizes should work fine, but will be slow if too big.

-Next are a variety of settings specific to the tool, which should be self explanatory.
-See [Foliage Instancing](instancer.md) for specific details on its settings.

-Lastly, on the right is the advanced menu.
-Most options are self explanatory. `Jitter` is what causes the brush to spin while painting.
-Reduce it to zero if you don't want the brush to rotate.

 ---